brianinnes/homeLab/docs/preparation.md

 - DNS name resolution

 - each physical host you will use to host the oVirt nodes will need an IP address
-- the oVirt virtualization manager VM will need an IP address
+- the oVirt virtualization manager VM will need an IP address, with DNS resolution on the local network
-- OKD needs 2 IP addresses allocated for the API endpoint and the cluster ingress
+- OKD needs 2 IP addresses allocated for the API endpoint and the cluster ingress, again DNS resolution is needed for the 2 IP addresses
-- the local network DNS resolution must be configured to resolve certain FQDN (Fully Qualified Domain Name)
+- the local network DNS resolution must be configured to resolve certain FQDN (Fully Qualified Domain Name).
+This includes resolving all names matching  `*.apps.<cluster-name>.<base-domain>`, which will resolve all deployed application on OKD exposed using the ingress.